matrix-org/matrix-hookshot/docs/setup.md

  - `admin` All permissions.
 This allows you to perform administrative tasks like deleting connections from all rooms.

 When permissions are checked, if a user matches any of the permission set and one of those grants the right level for a service, they are allowed access.
-If none of the definitions match, they are denined.
+If none of the definitions match, they are denied.

 #### Example